MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins-copilot-studio.md

 ms.custom: template-how-to
 ms.collection: bap-ai-copilot
 ---
-# Create low-code plug-ins to use with Microsoft Copilot (preview)
+# Create low-code plug-ins to use with a copilot (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]